viswanathct/scheduler-sahaj-code-challenge/ReadMe.md

 * 20 minutes to convert the spec to a testable spec.

-* 2:10 hours to pass the first usecase.
+* 2:10 hours to pass the first use-case.

+* 28 minutes to pass all the use-cases.

+* 38 minutes to test the interface.